Skip to content

 • getting your participants to think critically,

-With classic written open questions, the participant has to fill in a particular field or box.
-This type is ideal for testing the participant’s written skills.
+In a traditional, written open question, the participant fills in a box with a text of their own.
+This type is ideal for testing writing skills.

 Question types in assessmentQ: open-ended question

-These types of questions omit one or more words or groups of words within a text.
-The participant is tasked with filling the missing information in the empty text boxes.
+For this question type, you omit one or more words or groups of words from a text.
+The participant fills in the missing info in the empty text boxes.

 Question types in assessmentQ: fill in text

-A variation on the ‘filling in text’ question type, whereby the participant drags different text blocks into correct positions within the text.
-Want to increase the question difficulty?
-Add decoys, i.e. answers that do not fit anywhere within the text.
+This is another variant on ‘fill gaps in text’ where the participant drags different text blocks to the right place in a text.
+Do you want to make the question more difficult?
+Add misleading options, i.e. answers that do not fit in anywhere.

 Question types in assessmentQ: dragging in text

-The following question type is based on previously unseen images:
+These question types are based on a previously unseen image.

-With this question type, the participant indicates the answer on a previously unseen image.
-This can involve pointing to either specific points or certain areas within an image.
+In this question type, the participant indicates the answer on a previously unseen image.
+They may be expected to click on a point (specific) or a zone (more general) on the image.

 Question types in assessmentQ: indicate on map